 After completing law school, Curt returned to Palm Beach County, Florida, and began working as a Law Clerk/Staff Attorney for the Fifteenth Judicial Circuit of Florida.
 There, he assisted both the County and Circuit Court Judges of Palm Beach County with all aspects of trial court proceedings, including researching legal issues, writing legal memoranda and trial court orders, as well as preparing bench briefs and appellate orders/opinions for appellate proceedings before the Circuit Court.
 That experience provided a unique look into the internal operations of the Florida Courts system.

-Following that judicial clerkship, Curt became a Staff Attorney with the Legal Aid Society of Palm Beach County, Inc. where he represented, often overlooked, residents of Palm Beach County in a wide range of legal matters, the majority of which involved fair housing and family law matters.
+Following that judicial clerkship, Curt became a Staff Attorney with the Legal Aid Society of Palm Beach County, Inc. where he represented, often overlooked and under-represented, residents of Palm Beach County in a wide range of legal matters, the majority of which involved fair housing and family law matters.
 There, Curt honed his trial advocacy skills, handling large numbers of cases, often involving highly-contested matters in litigation.
 Curt still handles pro bono cases via LASPBC from time to time.
 Immediately prior to founding this law firm, Curt worked with a well-respected, local, litigation law firm, where, in addition to carrying a full trial level caseload, he also represented clients with multiple appeals which resulted in changes to Florida's already large body of case law.

 NICOLE NICOLETTE, Esquire

 CHRISTYNA PENA, Paralegal / Legal Assistant